genesisbarrios/influanto/README.md

 # influanto — Typescript

-Your all in one marketing platform by content creators for content creators.
+The all in one marketing platform for content creators by content creators.